TEXflip/AppliedRoboticsStudentInterface/README.md

      - save the pair of matched template number and scaled victim in a map in order to sort them
      - copy the ordered map into the output vector

+##### Return

+- `bool` True if one gate is found, otherwise return false

+---

 ### findRobot

 ```c++
 bool findRobot(const cv::Mat &img_in, const double scale, Polygon &triangle, double &x, double &y, double &theta, const std::string &config_folder)
 ```

+##### Parameters

+- `image_in [in]` input image

+- `scale [in]` 1px/scale = X meters

+- `x [out]` x position of the robot in the arena reference system

+- `y [out]` y position of the robot in the arena reference system

+- `theta [out]` yaw of the robot in the arena reference system

+- `config_folder [in]` A custom string from config file.

+##### Description

 find the position and rotation of the robot

-0. convert input image in hsv colorspace
+1. convert input image in hsv colorspace
-1. filter the blue areas out of the hsv image
+2. filter the blue areas out of the hsv image
-1. find the contour of the robot triangle using findContours()
+3. find the contour of the robot triangle using findContours()
-1. approximate the contours
+4. approximate the contours
-1. look for the triangle contour by taking off all the areas which are too small ot too big and the contours with too edges
+5. look for the triangle contour by taking off all the areas which are too small ot too big and the contours with too edges
-1. scale the found triangle contour
+6. scale the found triangle contour
-1. compute the position and rotation vectors of the robot (center of gravity and rotation relative to the x axis)
+7. compute the position and rotation vectors of the robot (center of gravity and rotation relative to the x axis)

 ---